 Consider how you can build up multiple income streams for future financial security.
-Here are some tips from thecareerpsychologist.com.
+Here are some tips on building a portfolio career from Careershifters.

 Dark chocolate: The “too much faith in your employer” basket

-My least favourite flavour.
-I’ve met too many loyal employees of big firms who build up significant holdings of shares in their company.
-It could be through Save As Your Earn schemes, share options and bonus schemes.
-It’s happened to myself in the banking world.
+This is my least favourite flavour.
+I’ve come across many loyal employees of big firms who build up significant holdings of their company’s shares, only to regret it later.
+It could be through Save As Your Earn schemes, share options or bonus schemes.

 You think your company is solid and nothing could ever go wrong.
 Then something unexpected happens and the share value plummets, like the banking crisis of 2008.

 Don’t get me wrong.
-This is not suggesting that company share scheme are not good.
-They are.
-In fact, they can be a valuable employee benefit.
-But once the schemes mature and you’ve benefitted from the tax advantages etc, consider your options.
-Don’t just default to the easiest choice of letting your company shares build and build.
+This is not suggesting that company share scheme are bad.
+They can be a really valuable employee benefit.
+But once the schemes mature and you’ve benefitted from any tax advantages or loyalty bonuses, consider your options.
+Don’t just default to the easiest choice of letting your company shares build and build, without careful consideration.

-Too many employees have held on to all of their company shares, only to lose thousands when a crisis happens.
+Too many employees have held on to all their company shares, only to lose out when a crisis happens.

-Financial diversification is a big topic and maybe it can be over-done.
+Financial diversification is a big topic and it can sometimes feel as though the financial industry is obsessive about it.
 Perhaps if we diversify our lives too much, we end up with another cliché: “Jack of all trades and master of none”.
 But it remains an important principle for personal finance and wealth creation.

 Financial advice can help you avoid too much concentration in one or two of the Easter baskets outlined above.
-But be aware that financial advice itself can often be focussed on too narrow an area of your life.
-The best advisers will act as a concierge, where they bring in specialists for different aspects of your finances.
+Be aware, however, that financial advice itself will often focus on too narrow an area of your life.
+Good financial planners will take a holistic view of your situation and act as a concierge, where they bring together different specialists where necessary.

-Financial coaching does not involve regulated advice.
-It helps encourage a much wider perspective on your lifestyle and your emotional relationship with money.
+Financial coaching can also help you develop a wider perspective on your lifestyle and on your relationship with money.

-Sometimes taking a step back from the detail of financial products and looking at the big picture makes sense.
-Easter and the onset of spring is a good time to pause, take a breather and think about all the baskets you have in your life.
+Sometimes, taking a step back from the detail of financial products can help paint an exciting bigger picture.
+Easter and the onset of spring is a good time to pause and reflect on all the baskets you have in your life, rather than worrying about individual eggs.
 Happy Easter!